L I V I N G

 When two households have the same score, ward-specific tiebreakers apply — single-parent households often take priority, as do households with lower resident tax assessments.

-Documents Foreign Families Need
+Documents Foreign Families Need for Daycare in Tokyo

 Required documents vary slightly by ward, but the following are commonly required across Tokyo.